-AR Facility
+Securitization Facility

-On February 14, 2023, Sabre Securitization, LLC, our indirect, consolidated subsidiary and a special purpose entity ("Sabre Securitization"), entered into a three-year committed accounts receivable securitization facility (the "AR Facility") of up to \$200 million with PNC Bank, N.A.
-On March 30, 2023, we borrowed \$115 million under the AR Facility.
-As of September 30, 2023, we had \$130 million outstanding under the AR Facility.
-These proceeds are being used for general corporate purposes.
+On February 14, 2023, Sabre Securitization, LLC, our indirect, consolidated subsidiary and a special purpose entity ("Sabre Securitization"), entered into a three-year committed accounts receivable securitization facility (as amended from time to time the "Securitization Facility") of up to \$200 million with PNC Bank.
+N.A.